-The Earned Income Credit (EIC) will lower the tax you owe and may give you a refund even if you don't owe any tax.
-The credit can be as much as \$408.
+The earned income credit will lower the tax you owe and may give you a refund even if you don't owe any tax.
+The credit can be as much as \$252.

-To claim this credit you must complete and attach Schedule IN-EIC.
-Contact the Department to get more information and Schedule IN-EIC.
+To claim the credit you must complete and attach Schedule IN-EIC.

-Line 22 - Lake County (Indiana) Residential Income Tax Credit
+Line 23 - Lake County (Indiana) Residential Income Tax Credit